alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 ### _Virtual machines and the blockchain world_

-Bitcoin has, by design a <a href="https://en.bitcoin.it/wiki/Script" >very crude and limited virtual machine</a>.
+Bitcoin has, by design a [very crude and limited virtual machine](https://en.bitcoin.it/wiki/Script).
 Its very basic programmability and lack of Turing completeness still allow bitcoin to be efficient at what it does: maintaining a functional unified ledger of addresses and balances across thousands of nodes.
 But that’s it, “money” doesn’t have much to execute, there’s (almost) no possibility of smart contracts as is, which is why most of the dApps action happens elsewhere, and no information from the outside world can enter the network.
 This enables a lean design, a secure network, but of limited functionality: it’s a distributed ledger.

 But what if you want to perform more complicated computations in the same decentralized way that Bitcoin operates?
 That’s the question Vitalik Buterin answered when he conceived of what he called at the time the «world computer».
 He created a Virtual Machine operated as a single entity maintained by thousands of physical, connected nodes running an Ethereum client.
 This VM has the ability to compile complex instructions from smart contracts, and all the changes created by these instructions are recorded on the blockchain, accessible to everyone: it’s a state machine.

 ![](image_2f8b24d34d.jpeg)

-The example shown above is the <a href="https://ethereum.org/en/developers/docs/evm/" >Ethereum Virtual Machine</a> (EVM), the first big virtual machine in the blockchain industry to see major adoption.
+The example shown above is the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM), the first big virtual machine in the blockchain industry to see major adoption.
 Developers can write smart contracts in a high-level, human-readable language called Solidity.
 When a transaction uses this code, the compiler translates the result instructions into bytecode (which is the low-level machine-readable code).
 The EVM then executes the bytecode, and nodes broadcast the changes (transactions and blocks) to all the other nodes.

 ![](image_b344e555a6.jpg)

 ### _Many blockchains, many VMs_

-When other blockchain projects emerged after Ethereum, they had two options: either develop their own virtual machine (VM) to suit their requirements or adopt the Ethereum Virtual Machine (EVM) to facilitate running the same smart contracts as Ethereum. <a href="https://fantom.foundation/" >Fantom</a> and <a href="https://www.avax.network/" >Avalanche</a> chose the latter and are <a href="https://medium.com/eligma-blog/what-are-evm-compatible-blockchains-64f91c97038e" >EVM-compatible</a>, while <a href="https://wiki.polkadot.network/docs/learn-wasm" >Polkadot</a>, <a href="https://docs.solana.com/developing/on-chain-programs/overview" >Solana</a>, and <a href="https://v1.cosmos.network/intro" >Cosmos</a> decided to build their own VMs.
+When other blockchain projects emerged after Ethereum, they had two options: either develop their own virtual machine (VM) to suit their requirements or adopt the Ethereum Virtual Machine (EVM) to facilitate running the same smart contracts as Ethereum.
+[Fantom](https://fantom.foundation/) and [Avalanche](https://www.avax.network/) chose the latter and are [EVM-compatible](https://medium.com/eligma-blog/what-are-evm-compatible-blockchains-64f91c97038e), while [Polkadot](https://wiki.polkadot.network/docs/learn-wasm), [Solana](https://docs.solana.com/developing/on-chain-programs/overview), and [Cosmos](https://v1.cosmos.network/intro) decided to build their own VMs.

-Polkadot and Cosmos opted to use WebAssembly (<a href="https://blog.devgenius.io/webassembly-wasm-in-blockchain-f651a8ac767b" >Wasm</a>).
+Polkadot and Cosmos opted to use WebAssembly ([Wasm](https://blog.devgenius.io/webassembly-wasm-in-blockchain-f651a8ac767b)).
 This allowed them to support a wider range of programming languages (e.g. Rust, Golang, and C++), making it easier for more developers already familiar with these languages to work on smart contract development and expand their ecosystem.

-Solana, on the other hand, opted for the <a href="https://llvm.org/" >LLVM compiler infrastructure</a> and its variation of the <a href="https://en.wikipedia.org/wiki/Berkeley_Packet_Filter" >Berkeley Packet Filter</a> (BPF) bytecode.
+Solana, on the other hand, opted for the [LLVM compiler infrastructure](https://llvm.org/) and its variation of the [Berkeley Packet Filter](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) (BPF) bytecode.
 Solana currently supports Rust and C/C++ as programming languages.
 Solana’s choice is related to its ability to run native instructions without needing a pre-compilation (the translation from the high-level code to the low-level code).
 It does the compilation “just in time” at the same moment the code is executed.

-There are many other different VMs, such as NeoVM, AVM, RSK, FUEL… and you can find a more extensive comparison between the available VMs <a href="https://www.radixdlt.com/post/comparing-virtual-machines-message-only-vs-asset-oriented" >here</a>.
+There are many other different VMs, such as NeoVM, AVM, RSK, FUEL… and you can find a more extensive comparison between the available VMs [here](https://www.radixdlt.com/post/comparing-virtual-machines-message-only-vs-asset-oriented).

 The choice of a VM and the corresponding toolset (programming Language, compiler, etc…) depends on what a blockchain is trying to accomplish.